kite-sdk/kite-docs/Kite-Data-Module-Overview.md

 Datasets you create Kite are no different than any other Hadoop dataset in your system, once created.
 You can query the data with Hive or view it using Impala.

-For quick verification that your data has loaded properly, you can view the top _n_ records in your dataset using the command line interface function [show](../Kite-Dataset-Command-Line-Interface/index.html#show).
+For quick verification that your data has loaded properly, you can view the top _n_ records in your dataset using the command line interface function [show][cli-show].

+[cli-show]: {{site.baseurl}}/Kite-Dataset-Command-Line-Interface.html#show

 ---